Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Data Processing and Analysis

 In this section, Differential Mean Opinion Scores (DMOS) are calculated as final scores after outlier detection of subjects and samples.
 The correlation between human figure session and inanimate object session is analyzed.
-Then, the impacts of different sequences and QP are discussed.
+Then, the impacts of different sequences and texture/geometry QPs are discussed.